REPRODUCTION -1

 This is the removal of the baby by surgical means through the abdominal and uterine walls.

-• This becomes necessary when the baby is so big that it can pass through the mother’s cervix.
+• This becomes necessary when the baby is so big that it cannot pass through the mother’s cervix.

-Women whose oviducts are blocked can overcome by method called in –vitro fertilization.
+Women whose oviducts are blocked can overcome this by a method called in-vitro fertilization.

-•Several ova are taken from a woman’s ovaries and put into a dish containing sperm from her partner and kept warm for a few hours, the ova are fertilized in a dish.
+• Several ova are taken from a woman’s ovaries and put into a dish containing sperm from her partner and kept warm for a few hours; the ova are fertilized in the dish.

 2. FERTILITY DRUGS

 Some women are sterile because their ovaries fail to develop ova.
-This can be because the hormone responsible for the ova production is not there.
+This can be because the hormone responsible for ova production is not present.

-Then ovaries are stimulated to produce ova by injecting drug called fertility drug, it contains the hormone responsible for stimulating production of ova.
+Ovaries are stimulated to produce ova by injecting drugs called fertility drugs, which contain the hormone responsible for stimulating production of ova.

 3. ARTIFICIAL INSEMINATION (AI)